Grenade attack kills 11 members of Afghan family

 One of them died of his wounds while being rushed to a hospital in neighbouring Nangarhar province, said health official Abdul Latif Qayyomi.

-Civilian casualties in 2016 were the highest recorded by the UN since 2009, with nearly 11,500 non-combatants killed or wounded.
+Afghan civilians are paying a high price for the escalating conflict.
+Civilian casualties in 2016 were the highest recorded by the UN since 2009, with nearly 11,500 non-combatants killed or wounded.–AFP

 Twelve civilians, including eight children returning from school, were killed on Friday in a roadside bombing in the eastern province of Paktika.